carissamelanson/tiy_assignments/final-project-elements/presentation-notes.md

 ### Background
 Prior to the iron yard, I was a print designer interested in transitioning into web, but i didn't know where to start.
 It would have been a great time to have a mentor.

-I'm sure we have all felt that at some point.
+I'm sure you all can relate.

 To simplify the process of finding a mentor, I created Look Up.